Corrupting Media, Foundations, Art Institutions, Reputations, and Artists

 It has been a relief to know more about this very sad history of American culture and to understand how a key part of this enormous farce happened.
 These last decades of witnessing the pathetic state of the contemporary art world has been very uncomfortable for me.
 I knew psychologically that something was wrong: none of the people, directors, events, or artworks made sense.

-I don’t know if it will be helpful for you, but I had an antidote that protected me from decades of this aesthetic sham: I love art profoundly with all of my being.
-When something, someone, or some aesthetic didn’t ring true, I would note the peculiarity and move on with my independent mind and integrity intact.
-And I find it interesting how that could protect me when I did not know all the details of how the art world worked.
-Now, I am thoroughly disgusted with these horrible people and institutions.
+An antidote that protected me from decades of this aesthetic sham: is seeking the best, loving it, and authenticity.
+When something, someone, or some aesthetic didn’t ring true, I would note the peculiarity and move on without it, which kept my independent mind and integrity intact.
+It protected me when I did not know all the details of how the art world worked.
+Now with much more knowledge, I am thoroughly disgusted with these horrible people and institutions.